 Police officers and soldiers have also been displaced.
-With each crackdown enmity between gangs and the security forces has increased, and growing numbers of officers have been murdered.
+With each crackdown, enmity between gangs and the security forces has increased, and growing numbers of officers have been murdered.
 Many are now extremely vulnerable even off-duty and risk has extended to their family members.
-Once displaced, members of the security forces have viable options inside the country, forcing many to resort to containment or cross-border flight.
+Once displaced, members of the security forces have no viable options inside the country, forcing many to resort to containment or cross-border flight.
 The state has failed both as their employer and under its sovereign responsibility to protect them.

 Mara Salvatrucha-13 gang member captured in Soyapango, reportedly one of the most dangerous areas of El Salvador.
-Photo: shutterstock/ES James, February 2008
+Photo: Shutterstock/ES James, February 2008

 The security forces, for their part, have stigmatised and arbitrarily harassed young people in gang-affected areas and targeted them with violence, forcing them to flee.
-Reports of abuses are met with a failure to investigate and prosecute, resulting in near impunity and carte blanche for police and soldiers to perpetuate of their violence.
+Reports of abuses are met with a failure to investigate and prosecute, resulting in near impunity and carte blanche for police and soldiers to perpetuate violence.
 Reporting abuses can also incite harassment, which can itself provoke displacement.
 In addition to the legitimate security forces, the increasing indiscriminate activities of death squads that operate in collusion with police and military officer are also causing displacement.

-KEY FINDING 6: DISPLACEMENT HAS MAJOR IMPACTS AT ALL LEVELS THAT ARE AGGRAVATED BY THE LACK OF A STATE RE-SPONSE

-People suffer significant financial losses, often including their source of income, when they are displaced and many struggle to meet their basic needs.
+KEY FINDING 6: DISPLACEMENT HAS MAJOR IMPACTS AT ALL LEVELS THAT ARE AGGRAVATED BY THE LACK OF A STATE RE-SPONSE many struggle to meet their basic needs.
 Displacement has a major psychosocial impact at the individual, family and community level, compounded by the trauma of being exposed to violence and estrangement from support networks.
-People's exclusion from work and education and the break-up of their families have a long-term effect on individual development, socioeconomic marginalisation and households' financial stability.
+People's exclusion from work and education and the break-up of their families have a longterm effect on individual development, socioeconomic marginalisation and households' financial stability.